alexis900/x265_convert_script/README.md

 ## Additional Scripts

 - `check_x265.sh`: Checks for pending files that need to be processed.
+It verifies the existence of required files (`env.sh`, `logging.sh`, `file_utils.sh`) before proceeding.
+If any of these files are missing, the script exits with an error.
+Additionally, it ensures the directory specified in `actual_dir` exists before searching for pending files.
 It logs the files that have not been processed yet and skips those that have the 'larger' attribute set.
 - `logging.sh`: Contains the `log` function used for logging events.
 - `file_utils.sh`: Contains utility functions for file operations, including finding pending files and checking extended attributes.